-2) Am I suppose to take it when I get my chief complaint?
-Is it suppose to relieve my chief complaint?
+Am I supposed to take the honeopathic remedy when I get my chief complaint?
+Is it supposed to relieve my chief complaint?

 Yes to the former, and a qualified yes to the latter.